syncfusion-content/winui-docs/winui/Circular-Charts/PieChart.md

 ---
 layout: post
-title: Pie chart in WinUI Circular Chart control | Syncfusion
+title: Pie Chart in WinUI Chart control | Syncfusion
-description: Learn here all about pie chart and its features in Syncfusion WinUI Circular Chart(SfCircularChart) control.
+description: Learn here all about the pie chart and its features in Syncfusion WinUI Chart (SfCircularChart) control.
 platform: WinUI
 control: SfCircularChart
 documentation: ug
 ---

-# Pie chart in WinUI Chart (SfCircularChart)
+# Pie Chart in WinUI Chart (SfCircularChart)

 To render a [PieSeries]() in circular chart, create an instance of the [PieSeries]() and add it to the [Series]() collection property of [SfCircularChart]().